-- 8.4 We recognise the stressful and traumatic nature of safeguarding and child protection work.
-We will support staff by providing an opportunity to talk through their anxieties with the Designated Safeguarding Lead and to seek further support as appropriate. - 8.5 Regular supervision will be offered to the DSL's within school, usually half termly and may be extended to other members of staff as deemed appropriate by the school.
+8.4 We recognise the stressful and traumatic nature of safeguarding and child protection work.
+We will support staff by providing an opportunity to talk through their anxieties with the Designated Safeguarding Lead and to seek further support as appropriate.